rekalogika/rekalogika.dev/docs/domain-event/02-basic-usage.md

 ## Listening to Events

-When an entity records the event, the event will be dispatched three times: immediately when it is recorded (immediate strategy), before the `flush()` is called (pre-flush strategy), and after the `flush()` is called (post-flush strategy).
+When an entity records the event, the event will be dispatched up to four times: immediately when it is recorded (immediate strategy), before the `flush()` is called (pre-flush strategy), and after the `flush()` is called (post-flush strategy).
+Additionally, with the optional `rekalogika/domain-event-outbox` package, the event will be published on an event bus.

-To listen to the events, you can use the usual Symfony way of listening to events.
-In the following example, the event listener will be invoked after you call `flush()`.
+To listen to the events, you can use the usual Symfony way of listening to events, where the event listener will be invoked after you call `flush()`:

 ```php
 use Symfony\Component\EventDispatcher\Attribute\AsEventListener;